 Several British Airways flights out of the U.S. are delayed due to technical issues

-Several British Airways flights have been grounded in the United States Monday and Tuesday due to technical problems.
+British Airways spent hours issuing apologies after several flights have been grounded in the United States Monday and Tuesday due to technical problems that have since been resolved.

-"We're experiencing delays to some of our flights due to a technical issue with our flight planning," the airline said in response to customers on Twitter.
+"Our teams have now resolved a temporary issue that affected some of our long-haul flight planning systems overnight, which resulted in delays to our schedule," the airline tweeted.
+"We're sorry for the disruption caused to our customers' travel plans."

 According to British Airways' flight status search engine, there were 14 flights from New York City's John F. Kennedy airport to London on Monday.
 Ten were late and two were canceled.
 Three out of four flights at both Miami International Airport and Los Angeles International Airport on Monday were delayed.